-Is the entire plant out of power?
+Is the entire plant experiencing a power outage?

 Was the equipment running when the problem occurred?

 Applying basic troubleshooting techniques helps determine the exact problem and facilitates a more accurate solution.
 Similar to a person experiencing a headache, where the underlying cause could be various factors, it is crucial to identify the precise issue to resolve it effectively.
 Sometimes, a process may encounter multiple minor problems while still operating at a degraded level.

 Benefits of Having an Electrical One-Line Diagram: Having an up-to-date and easily accessible electrical one-line diagram offers numerous advantages in emergency situations:

 By providing technicians with a clear overview of the electrical system, troubleshooting time is significantly reduced.

 Swift identification of the problem and targeted repairs minimize downtime, reducing the financial impact on the organization.

 A comprehensive electrical one-line diagram enables technicians to identify power sources accurately and perform lockout-tagout procedures confidently, ensuring a safe working environment.

 In times of emergency, being well-prepared is paramount to minimize risks, costs, and downtime.
 An electrical one-line diagram serves as a crucial tool for facility managers and technicians, aiding in efficient troubleshooting and ensuring the safety of all involved.
 By having this blueprint readily available, facilities can respond promptly to electrical emergencies, effectively mitigate potential damages, and restore operations swiftly.
 If power needs to be shut off by the electrical company, a one-line will show where that power is coming from.
 If a lock-out tag out needs to be performed to troubleshoot the issue, this can safely be performed with confidence after reviewing the electrical one-line.
 Safety is a priority, especially in a stressful emergency.